Sarah Kent

-Sarah Kent (born 1947) is a British art critic, formerly art editor of the weekly London 'what's on' guide Time Out.
-She was an early supporter of the Young British Artists in general, and Tracey Emin in particular, helping her to get exposure.
+Sarah Kent (born 1947) is a British art critic, formerly art editor of the weekly London "what's on" guide Time Out.
+She was an early supporter of the Young British Artists in general, and Tracey Emin in particular, helping Emin to get exposure.
 This has led to polarised reactions of praise and opposition for Kent.
 She adopts a feminist stance and has stated her position to be that of "a spokesperson, especially for women artists, in a country that is essentially hostile to contemporary art."

 Career

 Kent studied painting at the Slade School of Art and worked as an artist until 1977.
 She then became Exhibitions Director at the Institute of Contemporary Arts (ICA) for two years, and also started writing for Time Out.
 At the ICA she staged exhibitions by Andy Warhol, Allen Jones and Christo, as well as feminist artist Alexis Hunter.
 Another show was of satirical art, Berlin a Critical View: Ugly Realism.
 Her own work changed from painting to photography, primarily of male nudes.

 She became art editor of Time Out, for which she wrote reviews.
 She is now a well-known figure in the arts in London, and has appeared on radio and TV shows.
 She also works in a freelance capacity as an editor and critic, and has provided essays, catalogues and books for the Saatchi Gallery and White Cube gallery.
 She is the editor of Shark-Infested Waters: The Saatchi Collection of British Art in the 90s (Zwemmer, 1994).

 She was an early advocate for the Young British Artists (YBAs), also known as Britart, and a strong supporter of Tracey Emin, helping to get her early exposure.
 Kent and Matthew Collings have been described as "the parents of the popularization process having audiences approaching half a million each" of "the explosion of art into mainstream culture in nineties London."

 The connection with the YBAs has inevitably attracted criticism similar to that which is directed at the artists: